vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 ### 2 RabbitMQ

-[RabbitMQ](#https://www.rabbitmq.com/) is an open source message broker software that allows applications to communicate with each other using a messaging protocol.
+[RabbitMQ](#https://www.rabbitmq.com/) is an open-source message broker software that allows applications to communicate with each other using a messaging protocol.
 It was developed by Rabbit Technologies and first released in 2007, which was later acquired by VMware.RabbitMQ is based on the Advanced Message Queuing Protocol (AMQP) and provides a reliable, scalable, and interoperable messaging system.

 With RabbitMQ, applications can send and receive messages from other applications or services.
 It can handle various types of messages, including text, binary data, and JSON, and provides features such as message queuing, routing, and persistence.
 RabbitMQ also supports multiple messaging protocols and has a range of plugins that extend its functionality.